buildbotics/tpl-docs/Drawing Aids Library.md

 * Functions accept and return points in object form.
 For instance a point at x = 1 and y = 2 would be given as {X: 1, Y: 2}.
 * Each function accepts a single argument which is an object.
 The required properties differ among the various functions.
 * Functions return a value of 0 if successful and -1 if not successful.
-* Functions returning -1 throw an error string with suggests the problem encountered.
+* Functions returning -1 throw an error string which suggests the problem encountered.
 * Functions returning 0 add a property that includes the result to the argument object.
 The resulting property name differs among functions.

 One exception to these style rules is found in makePointsObjects(), which is a helper function that is provided to easily convert point lists in the form of [x,y] to {X: x,Y: y}.
 See the description of makePointsObjects() for more information.